-The first day of school, your son has a tummy ache.
-You take his temperature, but you already know that what’s really ailing him is another common childhood ailment: school phobia.
-“Many children experience extreme anxiety when they enter new situations—new schools, teachers, classmates, and academic challenges can all contribute to your child’s overwhelming sense of anxiety.
+The first day of school, your daughter has a tummy ache.
+You take her temperature, but you already know that what’s really ailing her is another common childhood ailment: school phobia.
+Many children experience extreme anxiety when they enter new situations—new schools, teachers, classmates, and academic challenges can all contribute to your child’s overwhelming sense of anxiety.
 It is important to understand that trying to avoid school is not unusual and there are many effective strategies to help ease and manage their fears.

-Drive or walk him over to the school, stroll the premises, and chat about all of the exciting things and people he’ll experience over the next few months.
-If possible, set up a time for your child to meet with his new teachers and see the classrooms.
+Drive or walk her over to the school, stroll the premises, and chat about all of the exciting things and people she’ll experience over the next few months.
+If possible, set up a time for your child to meet with her new teachers and see the classrooms.

 Get everything she needs in advance: pencils, notebooks, backpacks, lunch boxes.
 The trip can be viewed as a prelude of more fun to come, and it will make her feel powerful as she embarks on a new adventure.

 Consider the teachers, administrators, office staff, and other school personnel as part of the team working to make your child’s school year a success.
 If possible, meet with them in advance and let them know the best ways to help your child to reduce his anxiety.
 Tell them about him—his strengths, challenges, likes, and dislikes.
 Ask them to keep in touch with you on a regular basis and be open to their suggestions and strategies.

 There are several, including When My Worries Get Too Big — A Relaxation Book for Children Who Live with Anxiety (author Kari Dunn Baron) and What to Do When You Worry Too Much — A Kid’s Guide to Overcoming Anxiety (author Dawn Huebner), that are appropriate and kid-friendly for elementary school-age children.

-- Connect with other parents.
 While you may feel as if you are the only father or mother with anxious kids, you can be sure there are plenty of others!
 Some school districts run parent support groups.
 Parents Place is also a great place to turn for professional and peer support.
-Keep in mind that school anxiety affects not only younger children, but often appears, for a variety of reasons, in middle school- and high school-age kids as well.
+Keep in mind that school anxiety affects not only younger children, but often appears, for a variety of reasons, in middle school and high school-age kids as well.